I’m a football player, humanitarian, public speaker, and committed Christian.

 I was born on September 6, 1988 in Dallas, Texas and attended St. Mark’s School of Texas, where I first discovered my love for football.
 I went on to play at the University of Texas from 2007 to 2010 as a defensive end while studying in the honors program in the McCombs School of Business.

 The Arizona Cardinals selected me in the fourth round of the 2011 NFL Draft, and I played four seasons as a linebacker with the team before signing with the Chicago Bears.
-My brother, Emmanuel, who also played at Texas, is now a linebacker for the Philadelphia Eagles.
+My brother, Emmanuel, who also played at Texas, played linebacker for the Philadelphia Eagles and now is a broadcaster for ESPN.

 I’m actively involved with Living Hope Christian Ministries, an organization founded by my parents, Dr. Sonny and Christie Acho, who are both originally from Nigeria.
 Every year I join my family and others, including teammates, on medical missions trips to Nigeria.
-We are currently raising $2 million to build a hospital in Nigeria to provide ongoing care to those who otherwise don’t have access to quality medical care.
+We recently opened up Living Hope Medical Center, a hospital in Nigeria that provides ongoing care to those who otherwise don’t have access to quality medical care.

 When I’m not playing football or serving in Nigeria, I enjoy public speaking opportunities where I get to encourage and inspire others through personal stories rooted in my faith.
 My deepest desire is to connect my generation to the love of Christ.